Code-Institute-Submissions/seanreid1997-code-institute-p3/README.md

 8. I expect to be able to login using my pre-registered credentials.
 9. I expect the program to work the same regardless of browser or device.

+### As A Site Owner:

 10.

-### As A Site Owner:

 11. I want the program to be protected and require authorisation before it begins.
 12. I want users to be able to manipulate spreadsheet data.
 13. I want users to interact with the program hasslefree.
-14. I want users to receive error messages and provide solutions.
+14. I want users to receive error messages and the program to provide solutions.
 15. I want the program to loop to the start once users have finished.

 ### Description